List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 Useful tips for coughing:

-humidify the air; quit smoking or smoke less, and avoid areas that are heavily smoked
+humidify the air; quit smoking or smoke less, and also avoid places where there is a lot of smoke

-avoid vapors of chemical products (aerosols, dishwashing detergents, powders)
+avoid fumes from chemical products (aerosols, dishwashing detergents, powders)

-Pour 1 lemon with water and boil over low heat for 10 minutes, after the lemon has cooled, cut it in half and squeeze the juice out of the lemon into a 200 gram glass, add 2 tablespoons of glycerin (for ingestion), pour honey to the rim of the glass and that's it mix.
-Take 2 teaspoons of the mixture 3 times daily before meals and at night.
+Pour 1 lemon with water and boil over low heat for 10 minutes, after the lemon has cooled, cut it in half and squeeze the juice out of the lemon into a 200 gram glass, add 2 tablespoons of glycerin (for internal use), pour honey to the edge of the glass and that’s it mix.
+Take 2 teaspoons of the mixture 3 times a day before meals and at night.

-In equal parts, mix carrot or radish juice with milk, take 6 times a day, 1 tablespoon.
+Mix carrot or radish juice with milk in equal parts, take 1 tablespoon 6 times a day.

-Mix 2 yolks, 2 tablespoons of butter, 2 teaspoons of honey and 1 teaspoon of wheat flour, take up to 1 teaspoon many times a day.
+Mix 2 yolks, 2 tablespoons butter, 2 teaspoons honey and 1 teaspoon wheat flour, take up to 1 teaspoon many times a day.

-Mix the walnuts crushed in a mortar with honey in equal parts, dilute one teaspoon of the resulting mass in 100 ml of warm water and drink in small sips.
+Crushed in a mortar walnuts mix with honey in equal parts, dilute one teaspoon of the resulting mass into 100 ml warm water and drink in small sips.

-Pour 1 tablespoon of sage herb with 1 cup of boiling water, let it brew, strain, dilute the resulting broth with milk in a 1: 1 ratio, take 1/2 cup of the mixture warm, you can add honey or sugar.
+Pour 1 tablespoon of sage herb into 1 cup of boiling water, let it brew, strain, dilute the resulting decoction with milk in a 1:1 ratio, take 1/2 cup of the mixture warm, you can add honey or sugar.

-Pour 200 ml of boiling water with 50 g of raisins, let it brew for 30 minutes, add the onion and squeeze the juice out of it, drain the water from the raisins and add 3 tablespoons of squeezed juice to it, drink in small sips in 1 dose, preferably at night.
+Pour 200 ml of boiling water over 50 g of raisins, let it brew for 30 minutes, add onions and squeeze the juice out of them, drain the water from the raisins and add 3 tablespoons of the squeezed juice, drink in small sips at a time, preferably at night.

-Cut seven pieces of radish into thin slices, sprinkle each slice with sugar and leave for 6 hours, take 1 tablespoon of radish juice every hour.
+Cut seven radishes into thin slices, sprinkle each slice with sugar and leave for 6 hours, take 1 tablespoon of radish juice every hour.

-100 g of viburnum berries pour 200 g of honey and cook over low heat for 5 minutes, then cool at room temperature and take 2 tablespoons of the mixture 5 times a day.
+Pour 100 g of viburnum berries with 200 g of honey and cook over low heat for 5 minutes, then cool at room temperature and take 2 tablespoons of the mixture 5 times a day.

-Pour 200 ml of boiling water over one tablespoon of red clover, cover, let it brew for 3-5 minutes, drink warm in small sips (expectorant).
+Pour one tablespoon of red clover into 200 ml of boiling water, cover, let it brew for 3-5 minutes, drink warm in small sips (an expectorant).

-Boil 500 g of peeled chopped onions, 50 g of honey, 400 g of sugar in 1 liter of water for 3 hours over low heat, after which the liquid must be cooled, poured into a bottle and corked, take 1 tablespoon 5 times a day with a strong cough.
+Boil 500 g of peeled chopped onion, 50 g of honey, 400 g of sugar in 1 liter of water for 3 hours over low heat, after which the liquid must be cooled, poured into a bottle and sealed, take 1 tablespoon 5 times a day for a severe cough.

-Cough is a complex reflex protective act aimed at clearing the airways of foreign particles or phlegm.
-Irritation of the cough center in medulla oblongata (section of the brain) or the lining of the respiratory tract causes involuntary coughing.
+Coughing is a complex reflex protective act aimed at clearing the respiratory tract of foreign particles or sputum.
+Irritation of the cough center in medulla oblongata (part of the brain) or mucous membrane of the respiratory tract causes an involuntary cough.
 This cough occurs with many respiratory diseases.
-The zones most sensitive to irritation are in the larynx, trachea, large and medium bronchi.
-In addition, cough can be induced or suppressed voluntarily, since the formation of the cough reflex is under the control of the cerebral cortex.
+The most sensitive areas to irritation are in the larynx, trachea, large and medium bronchi.
+In addition, cough can be caused or suppressed voluntarily, since the formation of the cough reflex is under the control of the cerebral cortex.

-The cough is productive (with phlegm) and non-productive (dry).
-Since an annoying, unproductive cough is useless, it is best to suppress it.
-It is for this that they are used antitussives .
+Cough can be productive (with phlegm) or non-productive (dry).
+Since an irritating, nonproductive cough is useless, it is best to suppress it.
+This is exactly what they are used for antitussives .

 Depending on the point of application, antitussive drugs of central and peripheral action are distinguished.

-Antitussives of central action suppress the cough reflex, inhibiting the corresponding areas of the medulla oblongata.
-The main agents of this group are morphine derivatives - codeine and ethylmorphine , butamirate , glaucine , oxeladine and prenoxdiazine...
+Centrally acting antitussives suppress the cough reflex, inhibiting the corresponding areas of the medulla oblongata.
+The main drugs in this group are morphine derivatives - codeine And ethylmorphine , butamirate , glaucine , oxaldine And prenoxdiazine.
 It is very important that the respiratory center, which is also located in the medulla oblongata, remains unaffected.
-In addition to codeine and ethylmorphine, other drugs in this group do not depress the respiratory center.
+Apart from codeine and ethylmorphine, other drugs in this group do not depress the respiratory center.
 Prenoxdiazine also reduces the sensitivity of the mucous membrane of the respiratory tract (local anesthetic effect), where areas sensitive to irritation are located.

 Antitussives of peripheral action affect the sensitive endings in the mucous membrane of the respiratory tract.
-They have a softening and local anesthetic effect, reducing the flow of "cough stimuli" from the larynx, trachea and bronchi.
-A typical example of such a drug is acetylaminonitropropoxybenzene .
+They have a softening and local anesthetic effect, reducing the flow of “cough stimuli” from the larynx, trachea and bronchi.
+A typical example such a medicine is acetylaminonitropropoxybenzene .

-In connection with the undesirable side effects of codeine and ethylmorphine (oppression of the respiratory center, a decrease in tidal volume, the possibility of painful addiction, and so on), more and more selective antitussives, both central (glaucine, oxeladine, prenoxdiazine and others) and peripheral (acetylaminonitropropoxybenzene, tipepidine) actions.
-These drugs are not addictive, so they are sometimes collectively referred to as "non-narcotic antitussives."
+Due to the undesirable side effects of codeine and ethylmorphine (depression of the respiratory center, decreased tidal volume, the possibility of painful addiction, and so on) in Lately Increasingly, preference is given to more selective antitussives, both central (glaucine, oxeladin, prenoxdiazine and others) and peripheral (acetylaminonitropropoxybenzene, tipepidine) actions.
+These drugs do not cause addiction, so they are sometimes combined under the name “non-narcotic antitussives.”

-Have you noticed that in theaters, concert halls, coughing is constantly heard, and it seems that the number of coughing is increasing all the time.
+Have you noticed that there is constant coughing in theaters and concert halls, and it seems that the number of coughing people is increasing all the time?
 The way it is.
-This is another side of voluntary cough control.
-Agitation or anxiety about the inappropriateness of the cough provokes it.
+This is another aspect of voluntary cough control.
+Excitement or anxiety about the inappropriateness of the cough provokes it.
 Such factors are called psychogenic.
-In these cases, drugs that have a sedative (sedative) effect can help.
+Drugs that have a calming (sedative) effect can help in these cases.

-The ability to soften, soothe a cough, some antihistamines , in particular diphenhydramine better known as diphenhydramine .
+Some people have the ability to soften and soothe a cough. antihistamines , in particular diphenhydramine, better known as diphenhydramine .

-Antitussives are often included in combination medicines for the common cold and flu, which we discuss later in this chapter.
+Antitussive medications are often included in combination cold and flu medications, which we discuss later in this chapter.

-Individual antitussives are listed below, more details about all drugs in this group can be found on the website.
+Individual antitussives are listed below; more information about all drugs in this group can be found on the website.

-[Tradename(composition or characteristic) pharmachologic effect dosage forms firm]
+[Tradename(composition or characteristics) pharmachologic effect dosage forms firm]

-Libexin(prenoxdiazine) antitussive, antispasmodic, anti-inflammatory, local anesthetic tab.
-Sanofi-Synthelabo(France)
+Libexin(prenoxdiazine) antitussive, antispasmodic, anti-inflammatory, local anesthetic table Sanofi-Synthelabo(France)

 Sinekod(butamirate) antitussive drops for oral administration for children; syrup Novartis Consumer Health SA(Switzerland)

-Drugs that weaken the cough reflex; are used to relieve dry (unproductive) cough in various diseases of the lungs and upper respiratory tract.
+Drugs that weaken the cough reflex; used to relieve dry (non-productive) cough in various diseases of the lungs and upper respiratory tract.
 According to the mechanism of action, all antitussives are divided into drugs:

 • central action - depressing effect on the cough center located in the medulla oblongata;

-• peripheral action - suppress cough by inhibiting the nerve endings of the respiratory tract.
+• peripheral action - suppress cough, inhibiting the nerve endings of the respiratory tract.

 Cough medicines with a central type of action are divided into two groups: narcotic (capable of causing addiction) and non-narcotic.
 Narcotic antitussives have a strong antitussive effect, inhibiting the center of the cough reflex, but at the same time they have pronounced side effects.
-Due to the severity of side effects and the possible development of addiction, these medications should be taken strictly as directed by the doctor.
+Due to gravity side effects And possible development addiction, these medications should be taken strictly as prescribed by your doctor.
 Non-narcotic cough medicines are not addictive.
-These funds can have both a central effect (butamirate, glaucine, pentoxiverin, etc.) and peripheral (libexin, bitiodin).
+These drugs can have both a central effect (butamirate, glaucine, pentoxyverine, etc.) and a peripheral effect (libexin, bithiodine).

 Narcotic antitussives

 Narcotic antitussives have a strong antitussive effect, inhibiting the center of the cough reflex, but at the same time they have pronounced side effects.
-Due to the severity of side effects and the possible development of addiction, these medications should be taken strictly as directed by the doctor.
+Due to the severity of side effects and the possible development of dependence, these medications should be taken strictly as prescribed by your doctor.

-Codeine- antitussive agent of central action, opium alkaloid.
-The strong antitussive effect of codeine is due to the suppression of the cough nerve center; the duration of action is 4-6 hours.
+Codeine- centrally acting antitussive, opium alkaloid.
+The strong antitussive effect of codeine is due to the suppression of cough nerve center; The duration of action is 4-6 hours.

-Side effects of codeine: drug dependence, withdrawal syndrome, respiratory depression, arrhythmia, bradycardia, hypotension, headache, dizziness, nausea, vomiting, dry mouth, bowel obstruction, constipation, pruritus, allergic reactions, urticaria, etc.
+Side effects of codeine: drug dependence, withdrawal syndrome, respiratory depression, arrhythmia, bradycardia, hypotension, headache, dizziness, nausea, vomiting, dry mouth, intestinal obstruction, constipation, itchy skin, allergic reactions, urticaria, etc.

 Contraindications to the use of codeine: hypersensitivity, arrhythmia, hypotension, collapse, pneumonia, respiratory failure, bronchial asthma, alcohol poisoning, epilepsy, traumatic brain injury, impaired liver and kidney function, low blood clotting, intoxication diarrhea, pregnancy.

 Taking the drug excludes breastfeeding.
-Codeine is not prescribed for children under 2 years of age.
+Codeine is not prescribed to children under 2 years of age.

-Ethylmorphine- a narcotic antitussive agent, similar in action to codeine.
-Acting on the opioid receptors of neurons, ethylmorphine reduces the excitability of the cough center.
+Ethylmorphine- a narcotic antitussive, similar in action to codeine.
+By acting on opioid receptors of neurons, ethylmorphine reduces the excitability of the cough center.
 The drug also has an analgesic effect.
-As a cough medicine, ethylmorphine is prescribed for various diseases of the respiratory tract - bronchitis, bronchopneumonia, pulmonary tuberculosis, pleurisy, etc.
+As a cough medicine, ethylmorphine is prescribed for various respiratory diseases - bronchitis, bronchopneumonia, pulmonary tuberculosis, pleurisy, etc.

-The use of the drug is contraindicated in elderly people, with states of general exhaustion.
+The use of the drug is contraindicated in elderly people and in conditions of general exhaustion.

 Non-narcotic antitussives

-Among the side effects of the drug are noted: dizziness, allergic phenomena, nausea, vomiting, diarrhea, exanthema.
+Side effects of the drug include: dizziness, allergic phenomena, nausea, vomiting, diarrhea, exanthema.

-Contraindications to the use of the drug: I trimester of pregnancy, breastfeeding period.
-In the II and III trimesters, the drug is prescribed with caution only if the expected benefit to the mother outweighs the risk to the fetus.
+Contraindications to the use of the drug: I trimester of pregnancy, period breastfeeding.
+In the second and third trimesters, the drug is prescribed with caution only if the expected benefit to the mother outweighs the risk to the fetus.
 Butamirate is also contraindicated for myasthenia gravis and children under 12 years of age.

-Glaucin- antitussive drug of central action; an alkaloid of the plant Glaucium flavum.
-Unlike codeine, it does not depress respiration and does not suppress intestinal peristalsis, does not cause addiction.
-Glaucin is prescribed for the treatment of coughs of various etiologies.
+Glaucine- centrally acting antitussive drug; alkaloid of the plant Glaucium flavum.
+Unlike codeine, it does not depress breathing and does not suppress intestinal motility, and is not addictive.
+Glaucine is prescribed for the treatment of cough of various etiologies.

-Side effects are possible: general weakness, dizziness, nausea, lowering blood pressure, allergic phenomena.
+Possible side effects: general weakness, dizziness, nausea, low blood pressure, allergic phenomena.

-The drug is contraindicated in myocardial infarction, arterial hypotension, sputum hyperproduction.
+The drug is contraindicated in myocardial infarction, arterial hypotension, and sputum hyperproduction.

-Ledin- a non-narcotic antitussive agent of central action; also has a bronchodilator effect.
+Ledin- non-narcotic antitussive agent of central action; also has a bronchodilator effect.
 The drug is prescribed for various diseases of the lungs and upper respiratory tract with frequent, unproductive cough.
-In the presence of sputum, treatment is supplemented by the appointment of expectorants.
+In the presence of sputum, treatment is supplemented with the administration of expectorants.

-Libexin- peripheral antitussive agent; the drug soothes cough by blocking the peripheral links of the cough reflex.
-Libeksin does not cause drug dependence, does not depress the respiratory center.
+Libexin- peripheral antitussive; the drug calms cough by blocking the peripheral parts of the cough reflex.
+Libexin does not cause drug addiction, does not depress the respiratory center.
 The medicine has a bronchodilator and local anesthetic effect.
-The duration of the antitussive action of libexin is 3-4 hours.
+The duration of the antitussive effect of libexin is 3-4 hours.

-The drug is prescribed for various diseases of the respiratory system, accompanied by an unproductive cough: bronchitis, laryngitis, pharyngitis, ARVI, bronchopneumonia, bronchial asthma, pulmonary emphysema, dry pleurisy, spontaneous pneumothorax, pulmonary infarction.
+The drug is prescribed for various diseases respiratory system accompanied by a nonproductive cough: bronchitis, laryngitis, pharyngitis, ARVI, bronchopneumonia, bronchial asthma, emphysema, dry pleurisy, spontaneous pneumothorax, pulmonary infarction.

 Side effects may include: allergic phenomena, nausea, constipation, dry mouth.

-The use of libexin is contraindicated for hypersecretion of mucus in the respiratory tract.
+The use of libexin is contraindicated in case of hypersecretion of mucus in the respiratory tract.

-Bitiodin- cough medicine of peripheral action; affects the receptor apparatus of the mucous membrane of the respiratory tract.
-By the strength of the therapeutic effect, bitiodine is close to codeine, but does not show the side effects characteristic of the latter, in particular, it does not cause drug dependence.
+Bithiodine- peripheral cough medicine; affects the receptor apparatus of the mucous membrane of the respiratory tract.
+In terms of the strength of its therapeutic effect, bithiodine is close to codeine, but does not exhibit the side effects characteristic of the latter, in particular, it does not cause drug dependence.
 The drug is prescribed for the treatment of cough in various diseases of the respiratory organs.

 Combined antitussives

-On the pharmaceutical market there are also combined cough medicine, the therapeutic effect of which is due to the action of their constituent components.
+On pharmaceutical market combined ones are also presented cough medicines, therapeutic effect which are caused by the action of their constituent components.

-Stopussin- an antitussive drug based on butamirate and guaifenesin (mucolytic agent).
-Thanks to guaifenesin, which is part of the drug, the antitussive effect of the drug is complemented by an expectorant effect.
+Stoptussin- antitussive drug based on butamirate and guaifenesin ( mucolytic agent).
+Thanks to the guaifenesin included in the drug, the antitussive effect of the drug is complemented by an expectorant effect.

-Side effects of stopussin, as well as its therapeutic effect, are due to its composition.
-May be noted: abdominal pain, nausea, vomiting, diarrhea, dizziness, headache, urticaria.
+The side effects of stoptussin, as well as its therapeutic effect, are determined by its composition.
+May experience: abdominal pain, nausea, vomiting, diarrhea, dizziness, headache, urticaria.

-The use of stopussin is contraindicated: in the first trimester of pregnancy and during the period of breastfeeding, in the second and third trimesters, the drug is prescribed with extreme caution.
+The use of stoptussin is contraindicated: in the first trimester of pregnancy and during lactation, in the second and third trimesters the drug is prescribed with extreme caution.
 Stoptussin is not prescribed for myasthenia gravis.

-Bronchodilator- cough syrup; contains glaucine hydrobromide and ephedrine hydrochloride.
-The drug has an antitussive and bronchodilator effect.
-Bronholitin is used as a cough medicine in the complex therapy of various diseases of the respiratory organs: pneumonia, acute and chronic bronchitis, bronchial asthma, whooping cough, COPD, etc.
+Bronholitin- cough syrup; contains glaucine hydrobromide and ephedrine hydrochloride.
+The drug has antitussive and bronchodilator effects.
+Broncholitin is used as a cough medicine in complex therapy various diseases of the respiratory organs: pneumonia, acute and chronic bronchitis, bronchial asthma, whooping cough, COPD, etc.

-Side effects of bronchodilator: increased blood pressure, tachycardia, extrasystole, dizziness, tremor, agitation, insomnia, nausea, blurred vision, constipation, dysmenorrhea, etc.
+Side effects of broncholithin: increased blood pressure, tachycardia, extrasystole, dizziness, tremor, agitation, insomnia, nausea, blurred vision, constipation, dysmenorrhea, etc.

 Attention!
-To avoid negative health effects, cough medicine should only be used as directed by a physician.
+To avoid negative consequences For health reasons, cough medicines should only be taken as prescribed by a doctor.

-Select a heading Adenoids Angina Uncategorized Wet cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods of treating Sinusitis Folk remedies for cough Folk remedies for rhinitis Runny nose Runny nose in pregnant Runny nose in adults Runny nose in children Review of drugs Otitis drugs Otitis drugs for cough Sinusitis Treatments for cough Treatments for the common cold Symptoms of sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis
+Select category Adenoids Sore throat Uncategorized Moist cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods treatment of Sinusitis Folk remedies for cough Folk remedies for the runny nose Runny nose Runny nose in pregnant women Runny nose in adults Runny nose in children Review of drugs Otitis Cough preparations Procedures for Sinusitis Cough procedures Procedures for the runny nose Symptoms of Sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis

 • Runny nose